 As a parent, I always delighted when others would tell me that one of our children looked like me or bore my image.
 That’s exactly how God, your Heavenly Father, feels about you.
 So even when it feels like nothing is right with the world, you still fit right in as part of God’s family.

-So what if, instead of believing the father of lies, you really believed what the Father of Light says about you?
+So what if, instead of believing the father of lies, you really believed what the Father of Light says about you and made it a point to remember who you are in Christ?
 What difference would that make in your day in and day out existence?
 I’d love to hear about it!

 Because of Him, #HopePrevails!